-The Call for Papers for the upcoming Researcher to Reader Conference is CLOSED.
-The Call for the 2027 Conference is likely to be open during July and August 2026.
+The Call for Papers for the upcoming Researcher to Reader Conference is OPEN.

-Proposals for Lightning Talks for the upcoming Conference can be sent in by email until the end of December.
+Please note that proposals for Lightning Talks for the upcoming Conference can be submitted until the end of December.

 The Researcher to Reader Conference takes place each February, and our Programme is developed between June and October the previous year, with a Call for Proposals normally open during July and August.
 The Programme comprises a combination of invited contributors and a selection from the proposals received.
 We also welcome informal suggestions for topics and speakers at any time.

-We particularly encourage proposals from researchers, editors, funders and librarians, and from people based outside the UK.
-We are also strong supporters of diversity and inclusion, and actively welcome proposals from under-represented demographics.
+We particularly encourage proposals from researchers, editors, funders, and librarians, as well as from people based outside the UK.
+We are also strong supporters of diversity and inclusion, and actively welcome proposals from underrepresented demographics.

-We are offer a choice of TWO deadlines for the Call for Papers: 31 July and 31 August.
-If you get your proposal to us by 31 July, we will review it and make suggestions for improvements.
-This will give you time to revise the proposal, which will greatly increase the chance that it will be understood and appreciated by the review committee.
-(The form says that the early deadline is 30 July, but it is really 31 July.)
+If you submit your proposal to us by 31 July, we will review it and provide suggestions for improvement.
+This will give you time to revise the proposal, greatly increasing the chance that it will be understood and appreciated by the review committee.

-Click the button below to start a proposal:
+Click the button below to submit a proposal:

 Key information